niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Minutes of Meeting (Weekly Standup).md

 2. The team will implement suggested features in the game and implement design patterns on that.
 Firstly, We will fix remaining few bugs in the system along with making GUI for menu and connect it to all available screens.
 Every team member will work on one screen and finally we will integrate our design together.
 Moreover, team members will update UML diagrams accordingly.

 3. One major challenge is to match appropriate design patterns to different features/modules in our game.
 We'll implement more design patterns as we progress in development of game modules depending on the requirements.

+## Week#5:

+Questions:
+1. What did the team do the past week?
+2. What is the team going to do next week?
+3. What are the current blockers/challenges the team is facing?

+1. Tasks for this week were mainly to make a template and decide the final modules and start working on that.
+We have created a GUI for Menu/home screen.
+We fixed prioritized bugs to make the game operation smooth, we would fix other bugs according to their priority.
+Along with that, We discussed design patterns and various changes to be made in the game flow, and team worked on implementing the functionalities.
+We all have decided to work on one module each associated with atleast one design pattern.
+We all are working on making UML Class Design for the game.